BrianHutchison/so-simple-theme/README.md

 @link-color         : #343434;
 ```

-## Questions?

-Having a problem getting something to work or want to know why I setup something in a certain way?
-Ping me on Twitter [@mmistakes](http://twitter.com/mmistakes) or [file a GitHub Issue](https://github.com/mmistakes/so-simple-theme/issues/new).

 ## License

 This theme is free and open source software, distributed under the [GNU General Public License](LICENSE) version 2 or later.
 So feel free to use this Jekyll theme on your site without linking back to me or using a disclaimer.